theambidextrousboy/evrythng-java-sdk/README.md

  Copyright 2012 Evrythng Ltd London / Zurich

-   Licensed under the Apache License, Version 2.0 (the "License");
+   The Evrythng API wrapper is licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.
    You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0